Boon-Jun/CS3245-HW3/README.txt

-However, in our actual implementation, we omit the step of computing the cosine normalization for the query since the computation of the cosine normalization for the query will reduce the calculated scores by the same factor, and the actual ranking of the documents will not be affected regardless of the computation.
+However, in our actual implementation, we omit the step of computing the cosine normalization for the query since the computation of the cosine normalization for the query will reduce the calculated scores by the same factor, and the actual ranking of the documents will not be affected.

 To retrieve the Top 10 Ranked documents, we utilize the heapq library, nlargest method.